diegoluisi/diegoluisi/curriculum/Diego_Luisi_small.md

 **Period:** Aug 2014 - Oct 2017<br>
 **Industry:** Retail

-- Managed and automated operations for approximately 900 servers across AIX, Linux, and VMware.
+- Managed, troubleshot, and automated operations for approximately 900 servers across AIX, Linux (SUSE), and VMware.
 - Introduced Puppet, Rundeck, Jenkins, GitLab CI, and Salt for configuration and deployment automation.
 - Improved infrastructure governance and consistency with Device42, Centrify, and SUSE Manager.